easywarenet/gold/README.md

-Gold business is a reaal business
+Gold business is a real business